 Of course, there are degrees to this.
 A balance between respect for the mother brand and your own business values and location must be reached.
 If you engage digital strategists who are experienced in respecting corporate brand values whilst carving a niche for your own success, you’re onto a good thing.
 You’re benefiting from both the strength of a known brand and the skills of a strategist who will help you connect with your actual community.

 Only recently, I was invited to the most amazing restaurant.
 It looked as if it were part of a chain – so thoroughly and artfully was it branded.
 From the packaging to the artwork to the frickin’ gorgeous copper USB ‘courtesy chargers’ beautifully installed at every table – this business was impressive.
 Reader, this restaurant no longer exists.
 And it no longer exists because all the resources for this business were put into branding and building.
 There was nothing left for marketing of any kind.
 Instead, they were half-heartedly having a crack at social media, without the knowledge of how to use digital strategy for business.
 This is not an uncommon story: many businesses fail because of an inability to market rather than an inability to deliver their product or service.
 This doesn’t mean spending a bajillion dollars on marketing.
 Or trying everything at once.
 But to neglect this aspect of running your business?
 To pretend that marketing doesn’t matter and that you can do it all yourself?

 That’s a one-way trip to a Deader Brand.
 And when you realise that three out of four Australian businesses fail by their fifth year, it won’t take ESP to realise that my advice is well worth taking.

-Iolanthe Gabrie is the Director of leading Australian digital strategy agency Ruby Slipper.
-Learn more about Iolanthe and Ruby Slipper here.
+Iolanthe Gabrie is the Director of leading Australian digital strategy agency Ruby Assembly.
+Learn more about Iolanthe and Ruby Assembly here.